zopefoundation/zopetoolkit/source/about/coreextra.rst

 considerable thought.
 A library being in the core signals a level of commitment to this library.

-How do we determine which libraries are part of the Zope Framework, and which libraries are not?
-The set of Zope Framework libraries is not static; what is included continuously evolves.
+How do we determine which libraries are part of the Zope Toolkit, and which libraries are not?
+The set of Zope Toolkit libraries is not static; what is included continuously evolves.
 The project maintains a list of which libraries are considered core.

-The Zope Framework Steering Group is the final arbiter of which libraries are in Zope Framework or not.
+The Zope Toolkit Steering Group is the final arbiter of which libraries are in Zope Toolkit or not.
 It will generally make decisions according to these loose guidelines:

 * if it's used widely in our community by the different consumer